lazy-encrypted/Project-X/README.md

 It's based on the best and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.

-Project X supports only S20 FE Qualcomm (r8q)
+Project X supports only S20 FE Qualcomm (r8q) for now

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.